Islandora-Collaboration-Group/icg_csv_import/README.md

 ![CSV Constants Example File](documentation/images/Fossils-07.png?raw=true)

-During batch processing, the module appends the constant file's XPath/Key cells to the CSV file's XPath/Key headers, and subsequently appends a copy of the single line of constants to each line of CSV data during.
+During batch processing, the module appends the constant file's XPath/Key cells to the CSV file's XPath/Key headers, and subsequently appends a copy of the single line of constants to each line of CSV data during processing.

 ### Output

 The CSV Import process is primarily intended to ingest new objects into existing Islandora collections, but it also produces an output file to document your import history, and to provide a mechanism for easily updating your imported objects.

-A portion of the output from import of our example data, is depicted in the image below.
+The following shows a portion of the output from import of our example data.

 ![CSV Output File](documentation/images/Fossils-08.png?raw=true)

-The highlighted column in this image was prepended to the CSV data during processing.
+The CSV Import module adds a column at the beginning of each row.
 The first cell in this column is a time-stamp recording the date and time when the import was initiated.
-The values in the cells below are the PIDs of the objects generated during the import process, and these PIDs are prefixed with a hashtag to render each line in this output file as a comment.
+The values in the cells below are the PIDs of the objects generated during the import process.
+The hashtags in this column render each line in this output file as a comment.

-The output file maintains the field separator of the input file, so if a true CSV file, with comma field delimiters is used, then a true CSV file is output.
+The output file keeps the same field separator found in the input file, so if the input file was a true CSV file, with comma field delimiters and quotation marks around values, then a true CSV file is output.
 If a tab-delimited file is specified as input, a corresponding tab-delimited file is created as output.

-Note that all comments, including comment lines (where the first character in the first column is a hashtag), from the input file are echoed, without modification, in the output file.
+The output file retains all comments, including comment lines (where the first character in the first column is a hashtag), from the input file without modification.

-Also note that both the input CSV headers and data, as well as the constants headers and data, all appear in the output file.
+The output file also reatins the input CSV headers and data, as well as the constants headers and data.

 ### Re-Importing Data

-It is possible to edit a CSV output file and easily re-import the data with subtle or sweeping changes.
+It is possible to edit a CSV output file and easily re-import the data with subtle or even sweeping changes.
 When data is re-imported there must be a valid time-stamp at the top of the first column, and each subsequent cell in that column must contain one of the following:

 * a comment (first character in the cell is a hashtag),
 * a valid object PID, or